mhinz/neovim-remote/README.md

     Easy-peasy!
 Just `nvr file`.

-    This works without any prior setup, because `$NVIM_LISTEN_ADDRESS` is always set within Nvim.
-And `nvr` will default to that address.
+    This works without any prior setup, because `$NVIM` is always set for all children of the nvim process, including `:terminal`, and `nvr` will default to that address.

     I often work with two windows next to each other.
 If one contains the terminal, I can use `nvr -l foo` to open the file in the other window.

 - **Open files always in the same nvim process no matter which terminal you're in.**

-    If you just run `nvr -s`, a new nvim process will start and set its address to `/tmp/nvimsocket` automatically.
+    Just `nvr -s` starts a new nvim process with the server address set to `/tmp/nvimsocket`.

-    Now, no matter in which terminal you are, `nvr file` will always work on that nvim process.
+    Now, no matter which terminal you are in, `nvr file` will always work on that nvim process.
 That is akin to `emacsclient` from Emacs.

 - **Use nvr in plugins.**